attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 Overview
 ---
-This cookbook explains how to create an instance of the Att.Provider class in your app and use it to access methods in the AT&T API Platform SDK for HTML5 for sending, receiving, and checking the status of SMS messages.
+This cookbook explains how to create an instance of the AttApiClient class in your app and use it to access methods in the AT&T API Platform SDK for HTML5 for sending, receiving, and checking the status of SMS messages.

 What do I need to start?
 ---

-1. **Include Att.Provider as a dependency by declaring it in the "requires" section of your class definition.**
+1. Include att-api-client.js.
+Include att-api-client.js as a dependency by including it in your HTML:

-        Ext.define('MyApp.MyController', {
-            extend  : 'Ext.Controller',
-            requires: [
-                'Att.Provider'
-                //more dependencies here as required ...
-            ],

-            //...
-        });

-2. **Create an instance of the Att.Provider class**

-        var provider = Ext.create('Att.Provider');
+        <script type="text/javascript" src="att-api-client.js"></script>

+Adjust the _src_ attribute value to match the site path where you store the _att_api_client.js_ file.

 How do I send an SMS message?
 ---

 Execute the sendSms method.
-For more information about the parameters of this method,  refer to Att.Provider.sendSms.
+For more information about the parameters of this method,  refer to AttApiClient.sendSms.

 You can define the success and failure callbacks as anonymous functions or pass them as parameters

 <code>

-    provider.sendSms({
+    AttApiClient.sendSms({
-        address : 'phone number goes here',
+        addresses : 'phone number goes here',
-        message : 'The message',
+        message : 'The message'
+		},
-        success : onSuccess,
+        onSuccess,
-        failure : onFailure
+        onFailure
-    });
+    );

     //callback for success response
     function onSuccess(response){